bevyengine/bevy-website/content/foundation/meeting-minutes/increasing-alice-salary/index.md

 ![Increasing Alice's salary](increasing_alice_salary.png)

+**Proposal:** Cart proposes:

+> So the proposal is: increase Alice's monthly payments to $6,417.67 CAD ($4,705.28 USD) as soon as Thera can make it possible.
+Vote on this comment with 👍  or 👎 to officially approve this proposal.
+Feel free to discuss first if you want to amend the proposal / notice any discrepancies.

 **Context:**

 > Cart: Alrighty it is definitely time to bump Alice's pay.
 Consider this a start of one of our "async chat-driven board meetings".
 Here is my proposal, given the current numbers.